 - Creativity can result in an idea that changes how people relate to one another such as social media.

 - Trust in a relationship fosters dependability and intimacy, creating valuable, meaningful relationships.

 - Gratitude in a job loss can shift our focus from feeling low to how we can have a new, more fulfilling career.

 - Service to others can change lives, better neighborhoods and create stronger nations.

 Becoming More Virtuous People

-We know we are becoming more virtuous people, not only because of the results above, but also because of the way other people respond to us.
-Our friends, families, co-workers and neighbors will trust and rely on us.
-They will come to us for guidance and help, and will want to be around us because we inspire them to be better people.
-We will be known as people with exceptional character who make the right choices and strive for excellence in all we do.
+We know we are becoming more virtuous people, not only because of the results above but also because of the way other people respond to us.
+Our friends, families, co-workers, and neighbors will trust and rely on us.
+They will come to us for guidance and help.
+They will want to be around us because we inspire them to be better people.
+People will know us as someone with an exceptional character who makes the right choices and strives for excellence in all we do.
 Can life be lived any better?

-In summary, the practice of virtues allows us to develop our potential, and live a more purposeful, better life; a life not ordinary but extraordinary.
-Becoming more virtuous people attracts great things to us; it’s a certainty.
+Practicing virtues allows us to develop our potential, and live a more purposeful, better life; a life not ordinary but extraordinary.

 For a list of the virtues, click here.